-Western Australia (WA) is quite different from the cities in the east we travelled to on our loop over the top of Australia (Melbourne, Sydney, Brisbane, Caines, and Darwin).
+Western Australia (WA) is quite different from the cities in the east we travelled to on our loop over the top of Australia.
 WA is home to half of Australia’s plant species, and most are endemic to the region.
 Located in Kings Park, the Western Australia Botanic Gardens is a living research centre.
 It’s a peaceful escape from the hustle of the city, and a photographer’s dream.

 Camera in hand, we headed to Kings Park on a spring day.
 Stopping in the visitor’s centre first, we picked up two self-guided trail maps.
 One took us to the monuments, the other through the native flora.
 The park, like the rest of Perth and much of the area from Geraldton to Esperance, is Nyoongar country and includes many aboriginal tribes.
 Here are a few of the highlights: